 What if another party caused an accident that led to cervical radicular pain?

 Living with cervical radicular pain is not easy.
 The patient's life becomes about pain management.
 Patients may be unable to work, sleep or enjoy everyday activities.
 If you suffer from this disorder because of an accident that someone else caused, speak to an attorney.
-You may be able to get compensation for damages, like medical bills for epidural nerve block procedures to relieve the pain.
+You may be able to get compensation for damages like medical bills for epidural nerve block procedures to relieve the pain.
 Damages for lost wages, pain and suffering, and more may be recoverable as well.

 Seek Help at Walker, Billingsley & Bair in Des Moines

-Call Walker, Billingsley & Bair in Des Moines for help pursuing fair compensation.
+If you suffered a neck injury as a result of a personal injury, car, or work injury accident, call Walker, Billingsley & Bair in Des Moines for help pursuing fair compensation.
 Our lawyers can help you seek compensation for injuries and damages.
 Call us today at 888-435-9886 or contact us online to set up a free, confidential appointment with a lawyer.